aimeeu/cardiganpeke/content/en/docs/about/dogs/index.md

 {{< card header="Northern Highland American Legion State Forest" title="Percy loves to go in the canoe." subtitle="2023" >}}
 {{< figure src="percy-canoe.png" height="100%" width="100%" >}}
 {{< /card >}}
+{{< /cardpane >}}

 ## George

 **Registered Name**: Primah's Dragonslayer

 George is a Tibetan Spaniel, a rare and ancient breed that is not a spaniel.
 Tibetan monks bred Tibbies to be companions and watch dogs.

-{{< figure src="george.png" height="50%" width="50%" >}}
+George is learning nose work and Barn Hunt.

 {{< cardpane >}}
 {{< card header="Menomonee Park" title="George posing in the snow." subtitle="2024">}}